7 Tips & Tricks For a Smooth Lab Experience

 - direct sunlight coming through windows – sunlight contains the infrared light that will impact the quality of the eye tracking measurements

 It is essential that people who start at the lab are trained on the systems used in the lab so that they have a certain level of knowledge that allows them to run a study smoothly.
+This can include having the ability to debug or assess errors or issues that may arise during data collection.

-Generally, training are important for any kind of position in the lab.
+Generally, training is important for any kind of position in the lab.
 Having to train people during the testing process is a disadvantage and usually requires more time and effort than needed with solid training beforehand.

 Always have templates!
 Anything that you need to instruct somebody on or any documentation that is associated with setting up a study or running a study at the lab is the most important thing to have.
 Try to have templates for every step of the research process.